What is Melanoma?

 5).
 NEVER, NEVER use an indoor tanning bed.
 Studies have shown with absolute certainty that these tanning beds increase your rate of both melanoma and non- melanoma skin cancers.
 They should never be used under any circumstances.
 Those who first use tanning beds in their youth increase their risk of melanoma by 75%. (http://www.cdc.gov/cancer/skin/basic_info/indoor_tanning.htm)

 6).
 Protect your family.
-Indoor and outdoor tanning should be avoided, as this can increase their risk for melanoma.
-Sunburns , especially if they are blistering, can increase your chances of developing a skin cancer.
+Outdoor tanning should also be avoided, as this can increase their risk for melanoma.
+The only safe tan is a fake tan from a bottle or spray!
+Sunburns, especially if they are blistering, can increase your chances of developing skin cancer.

 Don’t believe us?
 Click THIS LINK for a very powerful video.